xameryn/CatJam/README.md

 - Download and install [``Node.js v16.10.0``](https://nodejs.org/download/release/v16.10.0/)

-- Open a terminal inside the root directory of the bot and enter ``npm install``, this will install all the required node modules as specified in 'package.json'.
+- Open the root directory of the bot and run ``npm install.bat``, this will install all the required node modules as specified in 'package.json'.

 - Duplicate the file named ``CHECK_README.js`` and rename it to ``keys.js``.
 Then enter the required tokens inside the file 'keys.js'.

-- Run CatJam's Utilities with either the provided ``run.bat``, or using ``npm start`` in terminal.
+- Run CatJam's Utilities with either the provided ``run.bat``.

 ### Bot Usage: